 The Cons of Horus Music

-- Horus requires use of Western Union for pay-outs.
+- Horus requires the use of Western Union for pay-outs.

 - Many additional costs beyond the basic distribution deals.